Theodo-UK/nestjs-admin/README.md

 ### Start the example app

-This repo is actually an example of how to use nestjs-admin.
+This repo contains an example of how to use nestjs-admin.
 Here's how to use it:

 ```bash
 # In a first terminal, run the database